nepenth/knowledge-base/README.md

 ### Web Development <a name="web-development"></a>
-The Web Development category provides resources and guidance on building and maintaining web applications, including APIs and other related technologies.
+The Web Development category provides resources and guides on building and maintaining web applications, including topics related to APIs and other web development technologies.
 This category currently includes information on APIs, with more topics to be added in the future.
 *Subcategories: Apis*
 *Items: 2*